flexion/dwd-ui-monetary-lab/docs/development-guidelines.md

 ### Setting up GPG [^](#development-guidelines)
 Need:
 - Installed version of the [gpg](https://www.gnupg.org/download/#sec-1-2) command line
-- Have your wisconsin.gov email ready(firstname.lastname@wisconsin.gov)
+- Have your dwd.wisconsin.gov email ready. firstname.lastname@dwd.wisconsin.gov)
+  > Note: Make sure it is your dwd.wisconsin.gov email.
+If GitHub has a different email, we will need it
+  > changed by an administrator so that it aligns with the team.

 To create your new key:
 - [Create a new GPG key](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key)